lehner-lab/MoCHI/README.md

 # Manual

-Comprehensive documentation is coming soon, but in the meantime get more information about specific classes/methods in python:
+Comprehensive documentation is coming soon, but in the meantime get more information about specific classes/methods in python e.g.
    ```
    help(MochiData)
    ```